aisng/google-drive-audio-player/README.md

 POSTGRES_DB=audio-player-db # must match SQL_DATABASE in .env.prod
 ```

-If you are changing the db user credentials in prod environment, make sure to change the following lines in app/Dockerfile.prod so that the updated db service user matches `<username>`:
+If you are changing the db user credentials in prod environment, make sure to change the following lines in app/Dockerfile.prod so that the updated db service user matches `<username>` that gets priviliges within the container.
+You might as well want to choose a more appropriate `<group_name>`:
 1. Line 54
 ```bash
 RUN addgroup --system <group_name> && adduser --system --group <username>